CharlesB91/harry-potter-quiz/README.md

 ### Question Container & Answer Buttons

 - This area which is powered highly with JavaScript is the main functionality of the quiz.
-- This features a questions place holder text which will display 5 random questions from the question pool.
+- This features a questions placeholder area which will display 5 random questions from the question pool.
 - Additionally there is 4 multiple choice answer buttons which contain possible answers which are pre populated every time a new question is displayed.
 - Anytime a user selects an answer this will be highlighted as red or green to indicate if its correct or not.
 This will then be added to the scoreboard and a new question will appear until the user hits 5 questions max.